oppia/oppia-web-developer-docs/Writing-state-migrations.md

 ## Testing state migration locally:

 - Checkout develop.
-- Start server and go to the admin page.
+- Start the server and go to the admin page.
 - Load all demo exploration.
 - Create a new exploration and make some changes and don't save them.
 - Go to 0.0.0.0:8000 and flush existing memcache from the memcache tab.